Kolektivo/kolektivo-dapp/DEVELOPMENT.md

 TODO: We will need to get a version of the web service uploaded for dev and prod and have two different cron tab expressions calling each of them so we can store dev and prod data in firebase.
 The dev web service will look at the celo-test.json contracts and the prod web service will look at the celo.json contracts.

 TODO: This currently needs to be run manually.
 We will need to make this script run every time the contracts or the dapp code changes so it stays consistent with the common code and contracts that it interacts with.
 There is currently a problem with how the script is built and needs to be manually adjusted to work properly.
-The current manual process is

 ## Execution